British Broadcasting Corporation

 Produced between 1934 and 1959, the BBC-Marconi Type A microphone has been described as an iconic symbol of the BBC alongside the channel's most famous emblem, the rotating globe, which was introduced in 1963.[60]
 (Source: Wikimedia)

-Television Centre at White City, West London, which opened in 1960 and closed in 2013 (Source: Wikimedia)
+Television Centre at White City, west London, which opened in 1960 and closed in 2013 (Source: Wikimedia)

 England fans in Manchester during a 2006 FIFA World Cup game shown on the BBC Big Screen (Source: Wikimedia)